New faces planning a meet and greet at solid waste district

 “There are a lot of things we have our eyes on.
 I feel like I’m in an analysis stage to where I’m seeing where there are opportunities to do cool new things, and there’s a lot,” she said of her new job.
 “The recycling market is going in a very interesting direction.
 We are definitely going to have to figure out how we can take things and recycle them in the most economical and feasible ways.
 There’s going to be a whole lot of new things on the horizon.”

-Giles wasn’t available for an interview Friday, but according to Shea. he has a strong background in auditing municipalities and financial institutions, tax returns, risk management and compliance.
+Giles wasn’t available for an interview, but according to Shea. he has a strong background in auditing municipalities and financial institutions, tax returns, risk management and compliance.

 (0) comments